THE-SIMPLE-MARK/my-t3-boilerplate/README.md

 # My T3 Boilerplate

 This is is a template repository for my new projects.

-It is basically a copy of the outputs of [Create T3 App](https://create.t3.gg/) with my own file structure, naming conventions, etc.
+I used to call this "the outputs of [Create T3 App](https://create.t3.gg/) with minor tweaks", but it has changed so much that it's it's own thing now, soo let's say it's heavily inspired by it.

 ## Running & Building